tonyfung99/polyhedge/docs/REFINED_IMPLEMENTATION_PLAN.md

 ### **4. Bridge/Executor** 🔗

-**Purpose:** Off-chain order coordination for Polymarket
+**Purpose:** Cross-chain coordination for Polymarket settlement

-**Responsibilities:**
+**Key Responsibilities:**

-- Listen to StrategyPurchased events
+- Listen to StrategyPurchased events on Arbitrum
+- **Bridge USDC from Arbitrum to Polygon** (using LayerZero/Stargate)
-- Execute Polymarket CLOB orders via API
+- Execute Polymarket CLOB orders on Polygon (API)
+- Monitor Polymarket positions
-- Monitor and close positions at maturity
+- Close positions at maturity on Polygon
-- Compute realized PnL and call settleStrategy
+- Compute realized PnL and call settleStrategy on Arbitrum
+- Handle profit distribution back to Arbitrum

 ### **5. Frontend** 🖥️